simtony/mlrunner/README.md

 run -o <output> -y <yaml>
 ```

-Use `run -h` for available command lines args.
-See `params.yaml` for available configurations.
+Use `run -h` for all command-line args.
+See `params.yaml` for configurations available.

 ## A working example
-Suppose we are interested in different normalization layers and developed a new one called "alternorm".
-It has a hyperparameter "momentum", similar to existing methods batchnorm.
-Our baseline uses powernorm.
+Suppose we are interested in different normalization layers and developed a new one called "newnorm".
+It has a hyperparameter "momentum", similar to existing batchnorm.
 Each run involves training, checkpoint average and test with the averaged checkpoint.
 So we can specify the following yaml config:

 ```yaml
 ---